aleventhal/aria-annotations/README.md

 </dd>
 </dl>

-# Implementations
+# Implementations (may be out of date)

-## Chrome
+## Screen readers
-- In IA2/ATK, exposes all of the roles via xml-roles object attribute
-- Exposes aria-description if run with command line flag `--enable-features=AccessibilityExposeARIAAnnotations`
+Screen readers: still early for screen reader implementations.
+See discussion of [ideal screen reader UX](https://docs.google.com/document/d/1DYrsHDk6Y9071A1fRg8g8NZ_DtGYraX5BcVY-taBzMQ/edit#)

+- Orca has complete annotations support in Chrome and Firefox
-- ChromeVox supports a "move to previous/next same role"
+- ChromeVox supports a "move to previous/next same role", supports navigation to aria-details

-## Firefox
+## Chrome and Firefox
-- Exposes all of the roles via xml-roles
+- Complete implementation of all markup

+## Edge
+- Still needs mappings from annotations in UIA.